Homeowner Tax Deduction List

 Selling costs are deducted from your gain on the sale, which is found by taking the selling price and subtracting the closing costs as well as your tax basis.
 Your tax basis is a technical term which can be found by taking the original purchase price and adding the costs of any capital improvements you made to the home and finally subtracting any depreciation.

 When you sell your home, you may be able to keep some of the profit as tax-free income.
 If you are married and filing jointly, you may claim up to $500,000 in profit from the sale of your home provided that you used the home as a principal residence for two of the previous five years.
 If you are filing either as single or married but filing separately, you may keep up to $250,000 of the profit tax-free.

 9. Moving Costs

-If a new job requires you to move so you can begin work, you may be able to deduct a portion of your moving costs from your income taxes.
-There are a couple of requirements that you must meet in order to be able to make these deductions.
-First, your new job must be at least 50 miles farther from your old home than your previous job was.
-Second, you must work full time for at least 39 weeks during the 12 months following your move.
+If a new job requires you to move so you can begin work, you used to be able to deduct a portion of your moving costs from your income taxes.
+But this is only limited to military service members, per changes in the tax code that took effect in 2018.
+Interested active duty service members must be required to move because of a permanent change of station in order to be eligible for these deductions. .
 Moving costs deductions may include items such as transportation, lodging and storage fees.

 10. Mortgage Tax Credit

 A program that some states use is a mortgage credit certificate (MCC).
-The MCC program was designed to help low-income, first time homebuyers offset a certain portion of the mortgage interest on a new mortgage to help them qualify for getting a home mortgage.
+This homeowner tax deduction that helps low-income, first time homebuyers offset a certain portion of the mortgage interest on a new mortgage to help them qualify for getting a home mortgage.
 Traditionally, the MCC program allows qualified buyers to deduct up to 20% of their mortgage interest payments made on a home from their income taxes.
 To get started in the MCC program, you must apply with your state or local government to be issued a certificate.
 This credit is available for each year you own the home and is subtracted directly from the amount of income tax you owe.